szager-chromium/rr/Building-And-Installing.md

 Supported microarchitectures are Intel architectures newer than Merom and Penryn, i.e. Nehalem and beyond.

+`/proc/sys/kernel/perf_event_paranoid` must be <= 1 for rr to work efficiently.
+Some distros set it to 2 or higher, in which case you either need to set it to 1 or use `rr record -n`, which is slow.

 If you run rr in a virtual machine, **MAKE SURE VIRTUALIZATION OF PERF COUNTERS IS ENABLED**.
 * VMWare Workstation 9 / Fusion 7: The default is for counter virtualization to be _disabled_.
 You have to enable it in the VM settings (advanced processor options).
 Also add `monitor_control.disable_hvsim_clusters = true` to the VM's `.vmx` file ([more information](http://robert.ocallahan.org/2015/11/rr-in-vmware-solved.html)).
 * Qemu: On QEMU command line use <pre>-cpu host</pre>